Amadeus IX of Savoy: Life

 Amadeus was born in Thonon-les-Bains, the son of Louis, Duke of Savoy, and Anne de Lusignan, daughter of Janus of Cyprus, King of Cyprus.
 In 1452, his mother arranged a political marriage to Yolande of Valois (1434-1478), sister of Louis XI of France and daughter of Charles VII of France.
 Because of his epilepsy and retirement, she was left in control of the state.

 France and the Holy Roman Empire competed to gain control of Savoy's strategically important Alpine mountain passes and trade routes.
-His sister, Charlotte of Savoy, became the second wife of Louis XI of France.
+His sister, Charlotte of Savoy, became the second wife of Louis XI.
 French influence increased in Savoy and involved the country in the wars between France and the emperors.
 The Castle of Moncalleri in Piedmont, Italy had been built around 1100 as a hill fortress, to command the main southern access from Turin.
 In the mid-15th century, Yolande turned it into a Renaissance Royal Palace.

 Amadeus was a particular protector of Franciscan friars.
 He also endowed other religious houses as well as homes for the care of the poor and suffering.
 He made a pilgrimage to Saint-Claude in 1471.
 He died the following year.

 Amadeus was an avid collector of manuscripts, adding over sixty items to the ducal library started by his great-grandfather Amadeus VII, Count of Savoy.